 As with any such performance issue, the first thing to do is confirm that your computer hasn’t been infected with malware.
 Your security software should be able to deal with this, whether it’s a free app or a paid suite.
 At the very least, tools such as Malwarebytes Anti-Malware should be able to scan your system drive and detect any problems, although with a heavy load on your drive already this may take a while.

-The next thing to check is whether the problem is to do with Windows Search.
-A bug in Windows 8 and 10 results in a sort of “search loop” that results in an increased load on the system drive.
+The next thing to check is whether the problem has to do with Windows Search.
+A bug in Windows 8 and 10 results in a sort of “search loop” that causes an increased load on the system drive.

 net.exe stop "Windows search"